AI Data Readiness

 The Anchor Episodes

-Eight episodes form the navigational backbone of the series.
+Eight of the fourteen episodes form the navigational backbone of the series.
 Each is tagged with the themes it anchors.
+The full episode list lives on the show page.

 Data Readiness Through Empowerment